 The short answer: they help make your experience across the internet more streamlined and personalised.
 Cookies can do lots of things, like keep you signed in to certain websites so you don't have to keep entering your password every time.
-We respect your right to be informed about the cookies that we use, why we use them, and how long they'll stay active for.
-So we've laid out the table below for you.
+We respect your right to be informed about the cookies that we use and why we use them, so we've laid out the information below for you.

-We store a unique code for the duration of your browsing session that allows the brochure request, bargain holiday request, and other forms to work properly.
+We store a unique code for the duration of your browsing session that allows the brochure request, Lucky Dip Break request, and other forms to work properly.
 When you close our website, it's deleted.
 That's the only cookie we personally set.

-Third party analytics are used to track and measure usage of this site so that we can continue to produce engaging content.
-These cookies may track things such as how long you spend on the site, pages you visit, and documents you download, which helps us to understand how we can improve the site for you.
-We do not personally identify you from this data.
+Cookies that track and measure usage and interaction of this site are set by Google so that we can continue to produce engaging content.
+These cookies track things such as how long you spend on the site, pages you visit, and documents you download, how you reached our website, and what actions you took whilst browsing.
+This helps us to understand how we can improve our website for you.
+You are assigned a unique Client ID by Google, but we cannot personally identify you from this data.

 How long these cookies last (i.e. when they are deleted) depends on each third-party's policies.